I fancied a new challenge.

 Hebridean Visits

-I’mnow exactly half way, having been to 25 of the 50, so gradually getting there (9 total in 2017, 2 more in 2018, 12 in 2019 and 2 in a COVID-19-hit 2020).
+I’ve comfortably crested the halfway point now, having been to 39 of the 50, so gradually getting there – trips are soon to get a lot harder though, as the islands get more obscure… I’ve managed 9 total as of 2017, 2 more in 2018, 12 in 2019, 2 in a COVID-19-hit 2020, 8 in an impacted but easing 2021, 5 in 2022 and 1 more in 2023.
 I’ll be adding to the list each year, but for now, may a new Hebride be in my pocket shortly…

 Baleshare Am Baile Sear